dinde451/jarr.d1/Jarulfs_Guide.md

 Channels on Battle.net can be either public or private.
 In private ones there will usually exist an operator who has some extra commands at his/her disposal and can thus kick or ban people from the channel.
-For a list of such operator commands, see chapter 9.2.
+For a list of such operator commands, see CHAPTER_LINK_commands-available-in-chat-channels.

 Below is a list of all Diablo related public channels, most will be listed when you press the ”CHANNEL” button while on Battle.net.
 In